dusty-nv/jetson-inference/docs/detectnet-tao.md

 wget https://nvidia.box.com/shared/static/veuuimq6pwvd62p9fresqhrrmfqz0e2f.mp4 -O pedestrians.mp4

 # C++
-$ ./detectnet --model=peoplenet pedestrians.mp4 pedestrians_peoplenet.mp4
+$ detectnet --model=peoplenet pedestrians.mp4 pedestrians_peoplenet.mp4

 # Python
-$ ./detectnet.py --model=peoplenet pedestrians.mp4 pedestrians_peoplenet.mp4
+$ detectnet.py --model=peoplenet pedestrians.mp4 pedestrians_peoplenet.mp4
 ```

 You can also adjust the `--confidence` and `--clustering` thresholds - these TAO models seem not introduce too many false positives with lower thresholds due to their increased accuracy.
-The [Flask webapp](#webrtc-flask.md) is a convenient tool for playing around with these settings interactively.
+The [Flask webapp](webrtc-flask.md) is a convenient tool for playing around with these settings interactively.

 ### DashCamNet